-- SYSTRA On Call manager

-- 2. Network Rail Route Control (for safety of the line accidents / incidents only)

-- 3. Network Rail SCO 24:7

-- Programme manager (details to be recorded within the Work Package plan(s))

-- 5. Network Rail project manager
+- 1. SYSTRA Out of Hours/Project manager - 2.
+Network Rail Route Control (for safety of the line accidents / incidents only) - 3.
+Programme manager (details to be recorded within the Work Package plan(s)) - 4.
+Network Rail project manager

 Accident and incident management shall comply with Railway Group Standards and SYSTRA management system.